The package multe

 implements contamination bias diagnostics for regressions with multiple

-treatments developed in Goldsmith-Pinkham, Hull,
+treatments developed in Goldsmith-Pinkham et al.

-data from Fryer and Levitt (2013).
+Fryer and Levitt (2013).

 First, we fit a regression of test scores on a race dummy (treatment of interest) and a few controls, weighting using sampling weights: